tchartron/ansible-pi-web/README.md

 # ansible-pi-web

-Ansible playbook to set up a Debian or Raspbian system to host web apps\s Pulls the laravel repository to set up the new web app\s See the "Installed package section for details"\s
+Ansible playbook to set up a Debian or Raspbian system to host web apps
+Pulls the laravel repository to set up the new web app
+See the "Installed package section for details"

 ## Required
     - A raspberry pi